mateusz-szczyrzyca/pir-motion-sensor/README.md

 ## pir-motion-sensor

-Rust library to interact mainly with PIR motion sensors.
-This lib was tested on HC-SR501 on Raspberry Pi 400 and Raspberry Pi 4B and it's widely used at my appartment and at my family's house - for smart alarm purposes (rest code will be published) and some in-house activies like turning on/off various devices based on motion detection.
+Rust library to interact mainly with PIR motion sensors on Raspberry Pi platform.
+This lib was tested on HC-SR501 motion sensor on Raspberry Pi 400 and Raspberry Pi 4B and it's widely used at my appartment and at my family's house - for smart alarm purposes (rest code will be published) and some in-house activies like turning on/off various devices based on motion detection.

 &nbsp;